lightning/bolts/ext-dynamic-commitments.md

 three of these outputs can be spent immediately.
 A malicious counterparty can pin the kickoff transaction by:
-  - spending from their anchor output to create a descendant chain of 25 transactions
+  - spending from their anchor output to create a descendant chain of 25 transactions _AND_
-  - then spending from the new funding output, "using up" the CPFP Carve-out slot designated for the honest party.
+  - spending from the new funding output using the new commitment transaction, "using up" the CPFP Carve-out slot designated for the honest party.
+_NOTE FOR REVIEWERS_: The semantics of CPFP carve-out are not entirely clear as to whether or not there is only _one_ CPFP-Carve-Out "slot" or if the only two requirements are the 40kWU limit and a single unconfirmed ancestor.
+If we have more than one "slot" available, this is no longer a concern.

 Depending on fee conditions, it may not be possible for the honest party to get these transactions confirmed until the mempool clears up.